This topic contains information on the following subjects:

 The CSS Public Web Site ("http://www.ncdhhs.gov/dss/cse/index.htm")

-provides general information about the Child Support Services Program in North Carolina.
-It contains a variety of program information for the general public, custodial and noncustodial parents, employers, and attorneys, as well as links to the CSS Manual and the eChild Support Web Site.
+provides general information about the Child Support Services (CSS) Program in North Carolina.
+It contains a variety of program information for the general public, custodial parents (CPs), noncustodial parents (NCPs), employers, and attorneys, as well as links to the CSS Manual and the eChild Support Web Site.

-The Early Intervention Program uses an automated calling system to contact noncustodial parents (NCPs) and clients.
+The Early Intervention Program uses an automated calling system to contact noncustodial parents (NCPs) and custodial parents (CPs).
 These contacts are an effort to support and maintain the consistent payment of child support and to improve customer service.
 The Program Enhancement Unit at the CSS Central Office is responsible for this program.

 This system retrieves phone number information for participants from ACTS.
 The automated dialer contacts NCPs to remind them of upcoming hearings and appointments.
 It also calls NCPs who have new support orders or have cases that are in "DELQ" (Delinquency) status for the first time to encourage consistent payment of child support.

-The automated dialer contacts clients who have upcoming appointments scheduled.
-It also calls clients who have recently enrolled in the "ncKIDScard" program to give them information about the program, including changes (such as the issuance of new cards when the old ones are about to expire).
+The automated dialer contacts CPs who have upcoming appointments scheduled.
+It also calls CPs who have recently enrolled in the "ncKIDScard" program to give them information about the program, including changes (such as the issuance of new cards when the old ones are about to expire).

-The eChild Support Web Site ("http://www.ncchildsupport.com") provides registered users (clients, noncustodial parents, employers, in-state and out-of-state CSS workers) with detailed information about child support cases in North Carolina.
+The eChild Support Web Site ("http://www.ncchildsupport.com") provides registered users— custodial parents (CPs), noncustodial parents (NCPs), employers, in-state and out-of-state CSS workers— with detailed information about child support cases in North Carolina.
 It contains the same case-specific information as the CSS Customer Service Center's Interactive Voice Response (IVR) system.

-Clients and NCPS can register online to access their case information by entering identifying information and assigning themselves a user ID and password.
-The type of information that is available is determined by whether the registered user is a CSS worker, client, NCP, or employer.
+CPs and NCPS can register online to access their case information by entering identifying information and assigning themselves a user ID and password.
+The type of information that is available is determined by whether the registered user is a CSS worker, CP, NCP, or employer.

 NCPs can also: